 Complete/Maintaining

-A wage regression study was commissioned to determine wage adjustments.
+A wage regression study was commissioned to determine wage adjustments to retain staff.
 As a result, the minimum wage for the lowest-paid staff increased from $11.00 to $15.00 per hour in Summer 2024.
 Salary compression for hourly workers has also been addressed.

 Staffing Priorities